ichtrojan/olympian/README.md

 ### Using Structs

-Struct field names are automatically converted to snake_case:
+Struct field names are automatically converted to snake_case.
+Pass a slice for multiple records:

 ```go
 type User struct {